Why is the Google Chrome Helper process eating my CPU?

 Unfortunately, all these seemingly amazing third-party extensions are not quite as compatible as you think.
 They all use external content, which needs to be pulled in.
 This is where Google Chrome Helper steps in.
 It allows the browser to link with external content seamlessly, bridging your browser and third-party content.
 It also provides necessary access so that your plug-ins can run flawlessly within your browser.

-So, if you're wondering what this got to do with your CPU, jump to the next step to find out.
+So, if you're wondering what this has to do with your CPU, jump to the next step to find out.

 Solved: Google Chrome Helper Renderer high CPU